JulianKemmerer/PipelineC/docs/pypeline_guide.md

 Each call to `sim_call` advances the function by one clock cycle.
 Call `sim_reset()` at the start of each independent test.

+`sim_zero(T)` constructs the same correctly typed recursive zero that an uninitialized `Reg[T]` receives.
+It works for scalars, structs, arrays, and their combinations, and is useful when a generic `@sim_model` needs an empty output value.
+`sim_wire_reset()` clears only simulated global-wire values and ownership claims while leaving register/model state intact; ordinary tests normally want the broader `sim_reset()`.

 ### Registers in simulation — multiple instances

 When the same function is called from two different call sites in a `@MAIN`, each site